CR11CS/RollJam-315MHz-433MHz/README.md

 ***First look at our key transmission***
 ![AIRSPY SDR# key transmission waterfall](https://user-images.githubusercontent.com/96323936/183130224-309b4729-6ef3-4d2e-afc5-cc88dfde028d.PNG)
 The waterfall display shows us our key transmission for the 'lock' button.
 It appears to send three transmissions broken by brief moments of pause.
-After several key presses, this transmissions maintained this same pattern.
+After several key presses, this transmission maintained this same pattern.

 This view of our transmission isn't a great way to analyze what is going on but is a quick way to get a high-level peek at how our key fob transmits.
 Some key fobs will transmit at three frequencies near to the center frequency (315MHz / 433MHz) simultaneously to provide some protection against a RollJam attack.